By Dr. Jim Dahle, WCI Founder

-My February column for Physician’s Money Digest (now MDMagazine) is all about the big picture and can be read here.
+This column is all about the big picture.
 We spend way too much time discussing minor details of mutual funds, retirement accounts, and insurance policies and probably too little time discussing what really matters in personal finance.
 That can be summed up in the phrase One House, One Spouse, One Job.

 Avoiding the True Pitfalls in Personal Finance

-Personal finance writers often spend far too much time on the little things in personal finance, and far too little on the things that really matter.
+Personal finance writers often spend far too much time on the little things in personal finance and far too little time on the things that really matter.
 Consider how many articles you have read discussing the Latte’ Factor, choosing the correct cash-back credit cards, avoiding restaurant meals, buying used cars, and using coupons.
-The truth is that for most physicians most of what you need to know to avoid the real pitfalls in personal finance is encapsulated in a single phrase: One House, One Spouse, One Job.
+The truth is that, for most physicians, most of what you need to know to avoid the real pitfalls in personal finance is encapsulated in a single phrase: One House, One Spouse, One Job.

-Physicians fall into the Multiple House Trap in 2 different ways.
+Physicians fall into the Multiple House Trap in two different ways.
 One is to have serial houses, and the other is to have parallel houses.

-- 1st Doc: At first it was great when everything was new and later became a real money pit and expense.
+- First Doc: At first it was great when everything was new but it later became a real money pit and expense.
 We started using it less and eventually sold it.

-- 2nd Doc: Every doc I know, who purchased a vacation home, eventually regretted the decision.
+- Second Doc: Every doc I know who purchased a vacation home eventually regretted the decision.
 They became financial drains, and more importantly, became one more chore and obligation that needed tending, and a time suck.

-- 3rd Doc: You can take a lot of vacations all over the world for less money and aggravation than owning your own vacation home will be.
+- Third Doc: You can take a lot of vacations all over the world for less money and aggravation than owning your own vacation home will be.

 Like most things in medicine and personal finance, it is better to learn from the experiences of others rather than making all the mistakes yourself.

-What do you think of the “One house, one spouse” rule?
+What do you think of the “one house, one spouse, one job” rule?
 Divorced?
 How much did it cost you?
 How many times have you moved and what did that cost?
 Did you change jobs after a year or two like many physicians?
 Was it avoidable?
 Comment below!